 15 Wood Lathe & Wood Turning Project Ideas for Beginners

-So, you just got a wood lathe and you’re excited to start making some projects, but you don’t know where to start.
-The ideal project for a beginning woodturner is one that not only creates something useful but also helps you to hone your skills.
+So, you just bought a wood lathe, and you’re excited to use it, but you don’t know where to start.
+The ideal project for a beginning woodturner is one that not only creates something useful but also helps hone their skills.
 We’ve gathered 15 great ideas for you to get started with today.

 Each of these projects is beginner-friendly, requiring only minimal wood-turning experience.
 At the same time, these projects will help you hone and refine your existing skills as well as learn new methods of woodturning.
 So, sharpen your tools, pick out your wood, and get your machine set up.
 It’s time to start turning wood.